Skip to content

 • Priority for flight paths avoiding residential areas

-• Koekelberg (unanimous municipal council motion, 16 March 2026): first municipality to launch legal proceedings.
-Demands the immediate abolition of the RNP-07L, a strict night ban from 10 PM to 7 AM, compliance with Brussels noise standards, and structural consultations.
+• Koekelberg (unanimous motion, 16 March 2026): first municipality to launch legal proceedings.
+Demands the abolition of the RNP-07L, a night ban from 10 PM to 7 AM, compliance with Brussels noise standards.

 • Molenbeek joins the proceedings (19 March 2026).